Web 3.0 security risks: What you need to know Web 2.0 vs. Web 3.0 vs. Web 1.0: What's the difference?

 11. Metaschool

-Metaschool is an ed-tech platform specifically focused on Web3 education.
-It aims to make learning Web3 accessible and engaging by encouraging users to build real-world DApps throughout their learning journey.
+An ed-tech platform specifically focused on Web3 education, Metaschool aims to make learning Web3 accessible and engaging: Users build real-world DApps throughout their learning journey.
 Key features include project-based learning, NFT certificates, expert instructors and an active community.

-Metaschool offers a mix of free and paid courses.
-Their free courses cover fundamental Web3 concepts, while paid courses delve deeper into specific topics -- such as blockchain development, tokenization and NFT marketplaces.
+Metaschool offers both free and paid courses.
+Free courses cover fundamental Web3 concepts, while paid courses delve deeply into specific topics, such as blockchain development, tokenization and NFT marketplaces.

 Website: https://metaschool.so/